EpohSiEreht/GridBox/README.md

 GridBox
 ===========
-A responsive, fluid 12-column css grid framework based on CSS Grid Layout.
-It is nestable and uses the same syntax as Bootstrap's Grid system so you can switch with ease.
+A responsive, fluid 12-column css grid framework based on CSS Grid Layout module.
+- Nestable
+- Mobile First
+- Uses the same syntax as Bootstrap's grid system

 ## What is CSS Grid Layout?
 CSS Grid Layout is a two-dimensional layout system, optimized for customizable column and row layouts.
-No more floats, inline-block, and table grid setups!

 ## Getting Started
 NPM